This hotel was much of the reason why I decided to finally leave the confines of my home and head out into the open world after 4 months of lockdown.

 Ordinarily, rates at this property are understandably elevated during the summer months but due to COVID I was able to find exceptional pricing online via Classic Travel.

 They matched the best available Hilton rate but added:

-As a Hilton Diamond I already get upgrades, breakfast and late checkout but the $100 credit and 3rd night free were better than anything Hilton could offer directly AND I was still earning stay credit and Hilton points as usual.
+As a Hilton Diamond I already get upgrades, breakfast and late checkout but the $100 credit and 3rd night free were better than anything Hilton could offer directly AND I was earning double stay credit and Hilton points as well!
 The total cost for 3 nights including all those extras came to €699.

 I also had $250 of dining credit to spend courtesy of my US Hilton Amex Aspire card, which I intended to put to very good use at the highest rated restaurant in Rome!

 Italy is notorious for its rip-off taxi drivers but thankfully Rome and Milan both have Uber, albeit only Uber Black, provided by licensed drivers.
 It’ll cost you around €50 and take around 25 minutes to reach the property from FCO airport.

 As our car pulled into the entrance of the hotel I thought it strange that there were no staff to greet us or help with out bags.
 There were two lanes created at the door to stop people entering and exiting brushing past each other.
 Italy has taken to this idea with aplomb.
 Most restaurants, shops, hotels and even railway carriages now have clearly marked entrances and exits, to cut down on foot traffic.

 There was also a touch-free sanitiser station facing in each direction and every member of staff was wearing a mask properly, covering their mouth and nose.